Schizophrenia Treatments: How Do You Treat Schizophrenia?

 - Social cognition training – focuses on creating an understanding of social relationships and interactions

 Individual and family therapy can also be useful schizophrenia treatments, as schizophrenia often affects everyone in a family.
-Vocational rehabilitation and supported employment are also common parts of schizophrenia treatment.
+Vocational rehabilitation and supported employment are also common parts of schizophrenia treatment ("Therapy for Schizophrenia").

-Support organizations and support groups can also be helpful in schizophrenia treatment.
+Schizophrenia support groups and organizations can also be helpful in schizophrenia treatment.
 Many communities have programs to help people with schizophrenia get access to housing and other services.
 This provides them with the best opportunity at successful independent living in the community.
 Social workers can also be helpful in this area.
 2